5 benefits of Pilates for every body

 Complete focus on controlled movement makes for an intense strength workout.

 By systematically taking you through different postures, Pilates will help you to find your weak spots and bring them up to standard.
 This is why even seasoned athletes can be challenged by the slower pace of Pilates.
-As any Centr member who has done a session with our resident Pilates expert Sylvia Roberts will tell you, this isn’t just a gentle stretch.
+As any Centr member who has done a session with me can attest, this isn’t just a gentle stretch.
 (They didn’t come up with the #sufferwithSylvia hashtag for nothing!)

 Still not sure this slow and steady style of exercise can deliver results?
-Give this free Pilates session with Sylvia a try and get back to us (when you catch your breath.)
+Give this free Pilates session with me a try and get back to me (when you catch your breath.)

 2. Reduce back pain